-1. Plans and specifications for all proposed municipal and domestic sewage collection systems, including modifications and additions thereto, must be submitted to and approved by the Department prior to beginning construction of the proposed system.
-With the concurrence of the Department, small privately owned domestic collection systems (less than 1,500 gpd) may be allowed to submit plans and specifications prepared by a licensed plumber or architect.
+- (1) Plans and specifications for all proposed municipal and domestic sewage collection systems, including modifications and additions thereto, must be submitted to and approved by the Department prior to beginning construction of the proposed system.
+With the concurrence of the Department, small privately owned domestic collection systems (less than 1,500 gpd) may be allowed to submit plans and specifications prepared by a licensed plumber or architect. - (2) Except as excluded in Rule 1.1.6.B.5, plans and specifications for all proposed treatment works must be submitted to the Department for comment prior to beginning construction of the proposed works.
+In addition, plans and specifications for all proposed treatment works for which a Department administered grant or loan has been made or is to be requested must be approved by the Department prior to commencement of construction.

-- 2. Except as excluded in Section VI.B.5., plans and specifications for all proposed treatment works must be submitted to the Department for comment prior to beginning construction of the proposed works.
-In addition, plans and specifications for all proposed treatment works for which a Department administered grant or loan has been made or is to be requested must be approved by the Department prior to commencement of construction. - 3.
-The Department may exempt domestic wastewater facilities with discharges less than 1,500 gpd.
-Commercial and institutional establishments installing treatment works which - (a) have a design capacity of 1,500 gallons per day or less, and - (b) do not and will not involve a Department administered grant or loan, and - (c) do not require a UIC permit, will normally not be required to submit plans and specifications for the treatment works to the Department.

-However, prior to beginning construction, it is required that the Department be advised in writing, of the type and capacity of the system to be constructed, and also the location of the discharge point if applicable.

-- 4. The Department's receipt, comment, or approval of any document does not relieve the project's owner, consulting engineer, contractor, equipment supplier, attorney, or any other party of any liabilities or responsibilities.
+- (3) The Department may exempt domestic wastewater facilities with discharges less than 1,500 gpd.
+Commercial and institutional establishments installing treatment works which - (a) have a design capacity of 1,500 gallons per day or less, and - (b) do not and will not involve a Department administered grant or loan, and - (c) do not require a UIC permit, will normally not be required to submit plans and specifications for the treatment works to the Department. - However, prior to beginning construction, it is required that the Department be advised in writing, of the type and capacity of the system to be constructed, and also the location of the discharge point if applicable. - (4) The Department's receipt, comment, or approval of any document does not relieve the project's owner, consulting engineer, contractor, equipment supplier, attorney, or any other party of any liabilities or responsibilities.
 Department approval of or comment on any document does not establish or convey any liability or responsibility to the Department, nor does such represent any assurances that the project will be able to comply with any permit requirements or otherwise perform as intended by the owner, consulting engineer, contractor, equipment supplier, attorney, or other parties.
-The permittee is responsible for complying with all conditions of a permit and ensuring that all construction, operation, and maintenance activities achieve such compliance. - 5.
-All equipment, structures, facilities, and/or systems installed in accordance with Section VI.B.1., 2. or 6. shall be maintained and operated in accordance with Section IV.A.18. - 6.
-Except as excluded in Section VI.B.5., not later than 60 days after completion of the project, the owner must, through a letter signed by a professional engineer, certify to the Department that the project has been constructed in accordance with final submitted plans and specifications.
+The permittee is responsible for complying with all conditions of a permit and ensuring that all construction, operation, and maintenance activities achieve such compliance. - (5) All equipment, structures, facilities, and/or systems installed in accordance with B.1., 2. or 6. of this Rule shall be maintained and operated in accordance with A.18 of this Rule. - (6) Except as excluded in 1.1.6.B.5. of this Rule, not later than 60 days after completion of the project, the owner must, through a letter signed by a professional engineer, certify to the Department that the project has been constructed in accordance with final submitted plans and specifications.
 Where significant changes to the plans and specification have been made, the professional engineer must submit a list of changes with the certification letter.
-In addition, as built plans and specifications for all municipal and domestic treatment works, and sewage collection systems, must be submitted to the Department not later than sixty (60) days after completion of the project. - 7.
-All plans and specifications submitted to the Department must be developed by a professional engineer who holds a valid certificate of registration as a professional engineer issued by the Mississippi State Board of Registration for Professional Engineers and Land Surveyors.
+In addition, as built plans and specifications for all municipal and domestic treatment works, and sewage collection systems, must be submitted to the Department not later than sixty (60) days after completion of the project. - (7) All plans and specifications submitted to the Department must be developed by a professional engineer who holds a valid certificate of registration as a professional engineer issued by the Mississippi State Board of Registration for Professional Engineers and Land Surveyors.